bnzk/djangocms-misc/README.md

 - helper tag for getting images from image fields in plugins/placeholders. useful for fb:og tags and the like.
 - RedirectFirstSubpageMiddleware, convenient redirect to first subpages.
+- PasswordProtectedMiddleware, to keep away bots from staging systems
 - Bot404Middleware, to keep away bots from staging systems
 - get_env context processor, to always have env (stage/live) and current SITE_ID